zarmeen2/cs598/report.md

 My analysis compared multiple regression models to predict concrete compressive strength using its material components and age.
 Polynomial, spline, regression tree, and Random Forest models were evaluated using test MSE.

 The Random Forest achieved the lowest test MSE (23.53), showing the best overall predictive performance.
 Its ensemble approach effectively captured complex relationships while reducing overfitting.
-In contrast, more flexible polynomial and spline models tended to overfit, and pruned trees underfit the data.
+In contrast, more flexible polynomial and spline models tended to overfit, whereas pruned trees underfit the data.

 Overall, the Random Forest provided the best balance between model complexity and generalization for this dataset.